Byvalvin/Klondike/README.md

 # Klondike

-This is Klondike(Soltaire) with a text and character based interface.
+This is Klondike(Soltaire) with a GUI.

-See instructions to play in the "how to play" folder.